 Lady's-slippers have been rescued from loss a number of times in the Garden's history.
-Here are two reported by Eloise Butler Wildflower Garden Curator Susan Wilkins - originally published in the Friends newsletter, The Fringed Gentian™
+Here are two reported by Eloise Butler Wildflower Garden Curator Susan Wilkins and one by former gardener Cary George - originally published in the Friends newsletter, The Fringed Gentian™

 Here are a few photos from the native orchid salvaging trips that staff from the MN Landscape Arboretum and the Eloise Butler Wildflower Garden made in June 2012.
 The plants were collected near Pennington, MN in Beltrami County as part of an effort to conserve these specimens by planting them at the Eloise Butler Wildflower Garden and MN Landscape Arboretum and to provide enhanced education on native orchids at the both sites as a result.
 The community in the area has stored over a thousand Showy Lady's-slipper plants in storage beds in a nearby forest while road construction takes place.
 They will be replanted along the new road once the construction work is completed.
 The Showy Lady's-slippers, Cypripedium reginae Walter, are one of the species that we salvaged from the area.